hyperledger/besu-docs/docs/Tutorials/Kubernetes/Create-Cluster.md

     !!!warning

-        Please note that the above command creates a service account called `quorum-node-secrets-sa` and is preconfigured in the helm charts override values.yml files, for ease of use.
+        The above command creates a service account called `quorum-node-secrets-sa` and is preconfigured in the helm charts override `values.yml` files, for ease of use.

 1. Optionally, deploy the
 [kubernetes dashboard](https://github.com/ConsenSys/quorum-kubernetes/tree/master/aws/templates/k8s-dashboard).